Is Credit Card Churning a Good Idea?

 By churning cards, it's possible to earn free hotel stays, free flights, gift cards to your favorite retailers, or even hundreds of dollars in extra cash back — all within a relatively short time.

 As you might suspect, the credit card companies aren't fans of churning and have instituted rules making it more difficult to open multiple cards during a certain time window or earn the same bonus twice within two or even four years.

 While credit card churning can work for some people, the system may be too complex for most to pull off.

-Maintaining multiple credit card accounts involves keeping track of different minimum payments and monthly due dates — and any misstep can result in a drop in your credit score, often called your FICO score.
+Maintaining multiple credit card accounts involves keeping track of different minimum payments and monthly due dates — and any misstep can result in a drop in your credit or FICO score.
 We'll have more about that in the next section.

 Another way churning can be bad for your finances is if you get slammed with fees.
 Rewards cards may have annual fees of $100 or more that could outweigh the cash back or other perks you’d earn.